-- 1. Must present a WIC ID card to redeem food instruments. - 2.
-Must sign the food instrument, at the time of purchase, in black ink, provided by the vendor. - 3.
-May not use a WIC food instrument to purchase items not listed on the food instrument. - 4.
+- 1. Must present a WIC ID card to redeem printed vouchers. - 2.
+Must sign the printed vouchers, at the time of purchase, in black ink, provided by the vendor. - 3.
+May not use a WIC food instrument to purchase items not listed (on the voucher or eWIC card benefit balance). - 4.
 Must never be required to pay cash for items purchased except for items purchased with the cash value/ fruit and vegetable food instrument, in excess of the amount on the food instrument. - 5.
 Must be allowed to purchase all foods listed on the food instrument or CVV, regardless of price. - 6.
 Must be afforded the same courtesies given to other store customers. - 7.
 Must be permitted to purchase eligible food items without making other purchases. - 8.
 Must be charged the same shelf prices as other non-WIC customers. - 9.
-Must not be charged sales tax, except on the purchase amount that is in excess of the amount on the cash value/ fruit and vegetable voucher, if applicable. - 10.
+Must not be charged sales tax, except on the purchase amount that is in excess of the amount on the cash value/ fruit and vegetable voucher or cash value/ fruit and vegetable benefit, if applicable. - 10.
 Must be reported to Georgia WIC immediately if they attempt to purchase foods that are not approved or create other problems in the store. - 11.
-Must not be required to purchase every item on the food instrument. - 12.
+Must not be required to purchase every item on the printed voucher. - 12.
 Must not be contacted regarding restitution, payment or to obtain a missing signature.